gerth2/gerth2.github.io/_drafts/controls_supp_arm.md

 _Hint: 5.91 is a good value for F_

 Next we'll move back to tuning P, again just to where oscillations start to happen.
+As we move P away from zero, the arm will _now_ start to move toward the setpoint.

 First do the big adjustments:
 <br>